Quigley-Group-Technology/qgt.co.nz/Software/index.md

 ## Purpose

 The application addresses the need for accessible, locally-focused financial management tools. Āku Rawa provides New Zealanders with practical resources to take control of their finances.

-## Development Status

-Āku Rawa is currently in active development.
-For inquiries or updates on the application's release, please [contact us](/contact/).

----

-The name "Āku Rawa" translates to "my wealth" or "my resources" in te reo Māori.